Jump to accessibility statement Skip to content

 How much does it cost to go to university in the UK?

 The cost of university is arguably what deters many prospective students, but the benefit of obtaining a degree is in the long term prospects it can provide.
-According to the most recent UK Government Graduate labour market statistics report, graduates continue to have higher employment rates and average salaries compared to non-graduates, and this is a significant factor for many when considering whether to undertake a degree qualification.
+According to the most recent UK Government Graduate labour market statistics report, graduates continue to have higher employment rates and average salaries compared to non-graduates, and this is a significant factor for many when considering whether to undertake a degree.

-Many UK students fund their education at both university and college through student loans that are only repayable when you’re earning over a certain salary threshold, which makes education more accessible.
+Many UK students fund their education at university and college through student loans that are only repayable when you’re earning over a certain salary threshold, which makes education more accessible.
 The UK Government website has more information about when you begin repaying your student loans.

 Additionally, universities and colleges will offer further financial support to their students.
 Sunderland has a range of scholarships and bursaries to support you during your time at university.